brandonbraun653/Ichnaea/hw/ver1/NotesForV2.md

 - [ ] USB C connector sticks too far through the board.
 Had to raise it up for the inductor to lay flat beneath it.
 Switch to SMD USB micro B.
 - [ ] Place all low power SMD components on top layer.
 Soldering rework is a *nightmare* once the inductors go on the back.
 - [ ] Shrink the SOT-23-5 package to the standard layout side.
 The hand soldering pad sizing is excessive.
-- [ ] Increase copper pour coverage for high voltage input
+- [ ] Increase copper pour coverage for high voltage input.
+- [ ] Add fiducials for manufacturing.

 # PCB Design
 - [ ] Manually add the fiducials for manufacturing tooling.
 I want to control their location.